GoogleChrome/CertificateTransparency/log_lists.md

    list was generated.
  * [`all_logs_list.json`](https://www.gstatic.com/ct/log_list/v3/all_logs_list.json)
-   contains the logs in `log_list.json`, alongside logs that may be `Pending`, `Retired`, or but have never applied for inclusion in Chrome's log list.
+   contains the logs in `log_list.json`, alongside logs that may be `Pending`, `Retired`, or have never applied for inclusion in Chrome's log list.

 Both of these lists follow a published log list [schema](https://www.gstatic.com/ct/log_list/v3/log_list_schema.json).
 Chrome